sguzman/articles/README.md

 - [ ] Technology as gap-filling of phenotype
 - [ ] Cultural technologies
 - [ ] Birth should be voluntary
+- [ ] Cultural progression as formal indeterminism by design